-- Pumpkin purée: whether you made your own (check out how to make your own homemade pumpkin purée here) or have a can of pumpkin purée that you want to use, it's the start for this delicious recipe!
-If you're using homemade pumpkin purée, please know that how how dry or liquidy that purée is will impact the baking time for this recipe.
+- Pumpkin purée: Whether you made your own (check out how to make your own homemade pumpkin purée here) or have a can of pumpkin purée that you want to use, it's the start for this delicious recipe!
+If you're using homemade pumpkin purée, please know that how dry or liquidy that purée is will impact the baking time for this recipe.

 - Dark brown sugar: I love the deep, molasses flavor of dark brown sugar, but you can also use light brown sugar here.